How AI Agents Differ from Traditional Software

 Three Things That Create the New Risk

 Tool access.
-AI agents do not just generate text — they take actions.
+AI agents do not just generate text.
+They take actions.
 A legal agent reads contracts and writes to Notion.
 A DevOps agent reads build logs and writes deployment runbooks.
 Control what the agent reads and you control what it writes.
-No hacking needed — just get bad data into the right source file.
+No hacking needed.
+Just get bad data into the right source file.

 Multi-step decisions.
 The agent makes choices at each step based on everything it has seen so far.
-Slip bad information in early and you shape every decision that follows — without ever touching the user's keyboard.
+Slip bad information in early and you shape every decision that follows, without ever touching the user's keyboard.
 An attacker who fills out a public vendor registration form can do exactly that.

 Wide write access.
 One enterprise agent may read from email, Slack, and GitHub while writing to Notion, Jira, and a vendor list.
 The potential damage is far larger than any single traditional application.
-And the entry point can be as simple as a public GitHub PR or a survey response form.
+The entry point can be as simple as a public GitHub PR or a survey response form.

-Real Attack: SP1 — Poisoned Vendor Registry
+Real Attack: SP1, Poisoned Vendor Registry

 Scenario